Hacknocraft/AppFriendsDocs/docs/index.md

 # Welcome to AppFriends

-For product overview, please visit [AppFriends.me](http://appfriends.me).
-You can get started by signing up an account.
+The AppFriends plugin integrates public chat channels, private messaging, and social graphs into any app to increase user interaction and engagement.
+AppFriends supports multiple platforms.

 If you are interested in our product or have idea on how we can improve it, please send email to [support@hacknocraft.com](SUPPORT@HACKNOCRAFT.COM) and we will get back to you very quickly.

-## Chat
+## Mobile
-To learn about how to use AppFriends to implement chat, and the different types of chats AppFriends offer, please read [Chat guide](chat.md).
+AppFriends has native SDKs that make integration to iOS and Android much easier.

-## iOS SDK
+### iOS
 The iOS SDK can be integrated into existing xcode iOS projects.
-For details, please read [iOS SDK guide](ios.md).

-For detailed class interface document, please go to [class documents](http://www.appfriends.me/documentation/ios_class/index.html).
+There are two SDK frameworks for you to use.
+If you don't want to use our provided UI, you can integrate the [AppFriendsCore](https://github.com/laeroah/AppFriendsCoreFramework) framework, which has no UI components but helps you communicate with AppFriends platform.
+There's also the [AppFriendsUI](https://github.com/laeroah/AppFriendsUI) framework, which contains a lot of convenient UI components for you to quickly implement the social component in your app.
+For details, please read [iOS SDK guide](iOS/quick_start.md).

-## Android SDK
+### Android
 The Android SDK can be integrated into existing Android projects.
 For details, please read [Android SDK guide](android.md).

-## AppFriends API
+## Server API
-Our SDK and backend have comprehensive API's for you to use, please read [our API doc](api.md).
+AppFriends has comprehensive REST API's for you to use, please read [our API doc](api.md).

 ## Admin Portal
 You can control the widget by log into the [admin portal](http://appfriends.hacknocraft.com/) with your AppFriends account.